-- The PowerPoint incl. the videos should take about 60 minutes to present if the slides are reduced to 20 slides and 2-3 mins are given per slide; videos amount to approx. 10 minutes. - For 90 minutes, slide 19 the case studies should be removed as this cannot be covered well in the given time. - In addition, not all exercises (slides 20-27) can be worked on in this timeframe.
+- The PowerPoint incl. the videos should take about 60 minutes to present if 2-3 mins are given per slide; videos in the slides amount to 7 minutes. - You can use as many or as little of the interdependencies slides (slides 10 12), depending on your focus for the 90 minutes.
+However, we recommend to at least use one example to showcase the various levels of interdependence. - For 90 minutes, not all good practices (slides 14 16) nor all exercises (slides 17 19) can be worked on in this timeframe.
 Here you should pick the ones most appealing to you.
-Depending on the exercises chosen, you might only be able to tackle one or two of them. - Slide 20/21 provide a lot of room for discussion: - Necessary meta competencies that will help structure the discussion evoked through slide 20 questions are a good moderation expertise and an interactive group. - o Suggested way forward to work on slide 20: students gather in small groups and discuss the questions.
-Thereafter, there is a 5-minute plenary discussion with all to recap which solutions/results were found and what open questions remain.
+Depending on the exercises chosen, you might only be able to tackle one or two of them.

+- Slides 14 20 provide a lot of room for discussion: - o Necessary meta competencies that will help structure the discussion evoked are a good moderation expertise and an interactive group. - o Suggested way forward to work on slide 20: students gather in small groups and discuss the questions.
+Thereafter, there is a 5-minute plenary discussion with all to recap which solutions/results were found and what open questions remain. - o As already mentioned, the assessment questions (slide 20) can also be removed from the presentation and used for a test or given as a task for students to prepare an/or present (if you consider using more than a 90 minute lecture). - In addition, working on a/the case studies cannot be covered well in the given time.

 what duration material, technique required

 start und organisational 5 Minutes

 topics

-Show presentation 50-60 Minutes presentation, video player,
+Show presentation 50-60 Minutes presentation, video player, internet

-internet

 Small groups of students

 1. establish groups and 5 Minutes

 clarify the task

 2. discussion of 15 Minutes

 questions on slide 20

 Plenary discussion and 5-10 Minutes

 answering of remaining /

 unclear questions / topics

 closing 5 Minutes